Are you interested in becoming a spearfisher? Or as the pros call it, a spearo?

 The only optional one here, perhaps, is a wetsuit.

 But even in warmer waters, it’s easy to get chilly while waiting for a fish.
-A wetsuit will keep you comfortable, warm, and lessen the risk of skin getting scratched on coral, rocks, etc.
+A wetsuit will keep you comfortable, and warm, and lessen the risk of skin getting scratched on coral, rocks, etc.

 A dive knife is essential for cutting string, personal protection, and looking savage.